-Getting the nursery ready for your newest addition is one of the most exciting parts of a pregnancy.
+In this guide on baby boy nursery ideas you can find more than 20 baby boy nursery ideas, including a guide on how to make a DIY baby boy nursery.
+Getting the baby boy nursery ready for your newest addition is one of the most exciting parts of a pregnancy.
 Whether you have an extra room that you always reserved for a bundle of joy, or you’re converting perhaps an office or a guest room into your baby room, there’s lots to do.
 Baby girl nurseries are traditionally full of flowers and rainbows, with pinks and purples all around.
 Then, there are gender-neutral nurseries for those who do not wish to know the gender of their baby before he or she arrives into the world.
 But what if you know you’re having a boy?
 You’ll need some great baby boy nursery ideas, tips and tricks to make his room his safe haven, and sanctuary of rest.

-In this article, I’ll go through the history of the crib, crib ideas, nursery murals, storage ideas for baby boy nurseries, tips and tricks for the nursery, and we’ll even go through a step-by-step tutorial for building a beautiful moon-shaped baby crib.
+In this article on baby boy bursery ideas, I’ll go through the history of the crib, crib ideas, baby boy nursery murals, storage ideas for baby boy nurseries, tips and tricks for the baby boy nursery, and we’ll even go through a step-by-step tutorial for building a beautiful moon-shaped baby crib.

 Nurseries are a relatively new concept — for most of human history, babies slept beside their mothers (and indeed, still do in many parts of the world).
 The world’s first nighttime sleep device was probably the arcuccio — Italian for “little arch”.
 Designed in the 17th century, it was a half barrel with all but three slats removed, and sat atop the mother’s bed with the baby inside.
 The design allowed the mother easy access to her little one for breastfeeding, without the chance of her rolling onto her baby or her baby accidentally rolling out of bed.
 Until central heating became the norm, babies spent the first few months in their mother or parent’s room, since body heat kept the space cozy.
 At this time, apparatuses that attached to the mother or parent’s bed (like today’s co-sleeper cribs) was quite trendy.